Akuli/python-tutorial/editor-setup.md

 ## Is your editor using Python 3?

-Some editors allow you to run your programs with a single keypress, usually by pressing F5.
+Some editors allow you to run your programs with a single keystroke, usually by pressing F5.
 This tutorial is written for Python 3 or newer, so your editor also needs to run the programs in Python 3 or newer.